Keep Your Phone System Secure from Hackers

 6. Block Unauthorized Access with Firewall

-7. Make Contingency Plan
+7. Make a Contingency Plan

 Though anti-hacking measures can be taken to best protected your phone system, there is no absolute safety.
 If an attacker successfully infiltrated your PBX or forced your PBX to fail, you should have a contingency plan.
 Here are 3 tips you can perform.

-• Second, schedule auto backup on your PBX.
+- Second, schedule auto backup on your PBX.
 If your PBX cannot work, you can reset it and restore configurations from the backup file to ensure fast recovery.